lakshya-katariya/lakshya-katariya/README.md

 **Causal inference · Applied econometrics · NLP · Biomedical science**

 I design and analyse studies of how institutions make high-stakes decisions under uncertainty — and how those decisions can be improved.
-Dual PhD in biological sciences and business economics.
+Dual expertise in biological sciences and economics.
 I approach causal questions the way a biologist does: mechanisms first, not just treatment effects.

-Currently finishing a PhD at KU Leuven (Sep 2026) studying peer review, risk aversion, and decision-making in science funding using administrative data from the Luxembourg National Research Fund.
+Currently finishing my research at KU Leuven (Sep 2026) studying peer review, risk aversion, and decision-making in science funding using administrative data from a European funding agency.

 ---